ignitedcms/ignitedcms/README.md

 php artisan vendor:publish --tag=assets --force
 php artisan vendor:publish --tag=helper --force
 php artisan vendor:publish --tag=config --force
-php artisan vendor:publish --tag=custom --force
+php artisan vendor:publish --tag=views --force
 ```

 Now that you have done that create a fresh database called
 'ignitedcms' and change the settings in your .env file
-so it points to your database eg
+so it points to your database e.g

 ```
 DB_CONNECTION=mysql